Regulus343/Nxs/readme.md

 Nxs
 ===

-**A versatile web interface for the official Nxt Client for the Nxt cryptocurrency**
+**A versatile web interface for the official Nxt client for the Nxt cryptocurrency**

 Nxs, pronounced "Nexus" as Nxt is pronounced "Next", is a modified version of the default NRS web app of the official Nxt client that includes many new features and a more modern design.
 Some of Nxs' features include: